Demis Roussos: Illness and death

 For years, Roussos struggled with his weight.
 In June 1980 he weighed 147 kg.
 He then began a diet in which he lost 50 kg in 10 months.
 In 1982 he co-authored the book A Question of Weight with his close friend, the photographer Veronique Skawinska, in which he dealt candidly with his struggles with obesity.

-Roussos died in the morning of 25 January 2015, from stomach cancer, pancreatic cancer, and liver cancer while hospitalised at Ygeia Hospital in Athens, Greece.
+Roussos died in the morning of 25 January 2015 at age 68 from stomach cancer, pancreatic cancer, and liver cancer while hospitalised at Ygeia Hospital in Athens, Greece.
 His death was confirmed a day later by a friend, the journalist Nikos Aliagas, who tweeted the news on 26 January 2015 in both Greek and French.
 His death was also confirmed later on the same day by his daughter, who spoke to Greek and French media.

 Fellow Greek singer Nana Mouskouri paid tribute to Roussos on the French radio station RTL, saying "He had a superb voice, he travelled in the world ... he loved what he was doing...
 He was an artist, a friend.
 I hope he is in a better world."

-Belarusian President Alexander Lukashenko said: "This artist left a bright mark in the world music art and made history as one of the greatest singers, whose extremely emotional manner of singing caught the hearts of listeners all over the world ..."

 Roussos' funeral was held at the First Cemetery of Athens, the burial place of many Greek politicians and cultural figures, on 30 January.
 The singer Mariza Koch said, "His was a voice which awakened emotions in people and honoured Greece wherever it reached.
 We bid farewell to Demis."
 Composer Giorgos Hatzinasios commented, "I can still hear his heartfelt laugh in my ears and I want to bid farewell to him with nostalgia and love."